Ludwig's bustard: Description

 The Ludwig's bustard can weigh from 3 to 7.3 kg, with a mean of 6.3 kg for the much larger male and 3.4 kg for the female.
 Length ranges from 76 to 85 cm in females and 80 to 95 cm in males.

-The bird’s face and front neck are coloured grey-brown while the back of the neck and face is white.
+The bird's face and front neck are coloured grey-brown while the back of the neck and face is white.
 The nape of the neck is coloured a dull orange.
 Females and juveniles vary from the male adults by their smaller size and slightly lighter coloured front neck and face.

-The Ludwig’s bustard is frequently confused with Stanley’s bustard (more commonly known as the Denham’s bustard), Neotis denham.
-The Denham’s bustard, however, has a paler grey on its face and front neck, a browner nape, and is also marked with unique crown stripes of black and white on its head.
+The Ludwig's bustard is frequently confused with Stanley's bustard (more commonly known as the Denham's bustard), Neotis denhami.
+The Denham's bustard, however, has a paler grey on its face and front neck, a browner nape, and is also marked with unique crown stripes of black and white on its head.

 Taxonomy

-Ludwig’s bustard is a member of the Otididae family, which comprises the bustards.
+Ludwig's bustard is a member of the Otididae family, which comprises the bustards.
 General bustard characteristics include short, stout bills; camouflaged bodies; and dwelling in savannas and grasslands.

-Ludwig’s bustard is part of the African bustard genus known as Neotis, which has three other species besides Ludwig’s bustard.
+Ludwig's bustard is part of the African bustard genus known as Neotis, which has three other species besides Ludwig's bustard.